olegdavimuka/epam_python_online_final_project/README.md

 ```

 These commands will format the code, sort the imports, check the code for syntax errors and potential bugs, and analyze the code for code smells and potential bugs, respectively.

+## Continuous Integration with Travis CI

+This Flask app uses Travis CI for continuous integration.
+Travis CI is a popular continuous integration service that automatically runs tests and deploys code changes when they are pushed to the repository.

+Instructions for Travis CI are provided in the .travis.yml file.

+After creating this file and pushing it to your repository, Travis CI will automatically start testing your app whenever changes are pushed to the repository.
+Code quality and test coverage reports will also be generated automatically.

+## Test Coverage with Coveralls

+This Flask app uses Coveralls to track test coverage.
+Coveralls is a service that integrates with Travis CI (and other continuous integration services) to provide detailed test coverage reports.

+Instructions for Coveralls are provided in the .coveralls.yml file.

+After making changes and pushing them to your repository, Travis CI will automatically measure test coverage and send the results to Coveralls.
+You can view the test coverage report on the Coveralls website.